Tarka 2/180 Sustained Release Tablets

-Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and Emergency at your nearest hospital, if you think that you or anyone else may have taken too much Tarka.
+Immediately telephone your doctor, or the Poisons Information Centre (Tel: 13 11 26), or go to Accident and Emergency at your nearest hospital, if you think you or anyone else may have taken too much Tarka.

 You may need urgent medical attention.

-While you are taking Tarka
+While you are using TARKA

 Things you must do

-Tell all doctors, dentists and pharmacists who are treating you that you are taking Tarka.
+Tell any other doctors, dentists and pharmacists who treat you that you are taking this medicine.

-If you are going to have surgery including dental surgery, tell your doctor or dentist that you are taking Tarka.
+If you are going to have surgery, tell the surgeon that you are taking this medicine.

 Things you must not do

-Do not give Tarka to anyone else, even if they have the same condition as you.
+Do not give this medicine to anyone else, even if they have the same condition as you.

-Do not stop taking Tarka, or lower the dosage without checking with your doctor.
+Do not stop taking Tarka, or lower the dosage, without checking with your doctor.

 Things to be careful of